ShrikeGames/commander_gpt/README.md

 Based on DougDoug's https://github.com/DougDougGithub/Babagaboosh/tree/main

 ## Video Example
-You can check out this AI (as of 2024-12-19) making all of the decisions in XCOM Enemy Unknown here: https://www.youtube.com/watch?v=x0U_EnhkBwI
+You can check out this AI (as of 2024-12-19, now outdated) making all of the decisions in XCOM Enemy Unknown here: https://www.youtube.com/watch?v=x0U_EnhkBwI

 ## Setup: